Return to School Plan 2020

 - The school calendar will remain the same

-- The school will ensure individual sets so that there is less sharing happening and students are not bringing materials back and forth from home
+- The school ensures individual sets so that there is less sharing happening and students are not bringing materials back and forth from home.

 Teaching and Learning